monero-project/kastelo/README.md

 1. [Safe, Vault](https://en.wikipedia.org/wiki/Esperanto), a place to store valuables
 2. An open hardware Monero wallet

-# Are you a tester looking for FW?:
+## Are you a tester looking for FW?
-Please go to firmware/Monezor_fw and read README there
+Please go to firmware/monezor and read the README there

 ## Disclaimers
 - No hardware available